gaurang847/zsh_setup_automation/README.md

 ## The setup
 1. Uses [Font FiraCode][firacode] with [Nerd-font patch][nerd-font].
 (The font needs to be set manually in the terminal and VS Code settings.)
 **Note:** You need to use a terminal emulator that supports font ligatures.
 Otherwise your terminal will show ugly squares in place of symbols that it doesn't understand.
-Click [here][firacode-supported-terminals] to find a list of terminals, that FiraCode thinks, support it.
+Click [here][firacode-supported-terminals] to find a list of terminals that, FiraCode thinks, support it.
 2. Uses [Zsh][zsh] shell with the [Oh-my-Zsh][oh-my-zsh] configuration framework.
 3. Uses [Powerlevel10k][p10k] theme.
 (More like a theme engine really)
 4. [Oh-My-Zsh plugins][oh-my-zsh-plugins] used: (colored-man-pages colorize command-not-found httpie rand-quote)